dask/dask/docs/source/array-gufunc.rst

 Create Generalized UFuncs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-As of NumPy 1.17 it is difficult to create your own GUFuncs without going into
+It can be difficult to create your own GUFuncs without going into the CPython API.
-the CPython API.
-However, the `Numba <https://numba.pydata.org>`_ project does
+However, the `Numba <https://numba.pydata.org>`_ project does provide a
-provide a nice implementation with their ``numba.guvectorize`` decorator.
-See
+nice implementation with their ``numba.guvectorize`` decorator.
+See `Numba's
-`Numba's documentation
+documentation
 <https://numba.pydata.org/numba-doc/dev/user/vectorize.html#the-guvectorize-decorator>`_
 for more information.